MatLang/MWSND-P3/README.md

 ## Project Overview: Stage 3

 For the **Restaurant Reviews** projects, this project converts a static webpage to a mobile-ready web application.
 In **Stage One**, it took a design that lacks accessibility and converted the design to be responsive on different sized displays and accessible for screen reader use.
-Furthermore, a service worker has been added to beginn the process of creating a seamless offline experience for any user.
+Furthermore, a service worker has been added to beginn the process of creating a seamless offline experience for any user. **Stage 3** wraps of the learning process of building PWA by implementing background sync and accessible form submission to the app.

 ### How to run?

-Navigate to root directory and start a local webserver.
-Python has some simple tools to do this, and you don't even need to know Python.
-For most people, it's already installed on your computer.
+Install the local dependencies in the app/server directory with npm install.

-In a terminal, check the version of Python you have: `python -V`.
-If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
-For Python 3.x, you can use `python3 -m http.server 8000`.
-If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.
+Next, navigate to server directory and start the backend server with `node server`.
+As soon as your backend server is running, navigate to the app directory and build the distribution files with `gulp watch`.
+This will also set up a local dev server on `localhost:8001'.

 ### Authors